abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
 > 1. Each object has to have an identity morphism.
-> 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.
+> 2. There should be a way to compose two morphisms with an appropriate type signature into a third one, in a way that is associative.

 This is it.